How to Clean a Shower Head: Practical Guide and Simple Tips

 • In a basin, mix white vinegar and hot water (50/50).

-• Immerse the shower head completely for 1 to 2 hours (depending on the extent of the scale).
+• Fully immerse the showerhead for 1 to 2 hours (depending on the extent of limescale).

 3. Clean the filter

-• Rinse it with clean water and brush it gently to remove any residue.
+• Rinse it with clear water and gently brush to remove any residue.

 • Use a toothbrush to clean each nozzle.

-• A little baking soda can help remove even the toughest dirt.
+• A bit of baking soda can help remove the most stubborn dirt.

 5. Rinse and reassemble

-• Rinse thoroughly with clean water, dry then screw the shower head back onto its pipe.
+• Rinse thoroughly with clear water, dry, then screw the showerhead back onto its hose.

 • White vinegar :